kmb40/aws-bootcamp-cruddur-2023/journal/week4.md

 #### 3. [Watched Chirag Week 3 - Spending Considerations](#)

 #### Provision an RDS Instance
-Setup and AWS RDS instance in the console.
+Setup an AWS RDS instance in the console.
 Placed a temporary stop (7 days then system will restart) on the RDS database.